wix/Detox/docs/APIRef.Configuration.md

 Options 1-5 allow for a standalone Detox configuration in either a `json` format or using Javascript syntax.
 Option 6 means the configuration is available in `json` format inside the project's `package.json`, which is more suitable if you like having all of your project's configurations in one place.

-Please find the [Detox example app](/examples/demo-react-native/detox.config.js) as a reference.
+Please find the [Detox example app](/examples/demo-react-native/detox.config.js) as a working reference.

 ### Device Configuration